ErayMericDev/TowerDefenseJava/README.md

 # 🏰 Tower Defense Java

-A classic tower defense game built with Java.
-Defend your base by strategically placing towers to stop waves of enemies!
+A feature-rich tower defense game built with Java.
+Register, log in, pick your battlefield, and compete for the highest score on the leaderboard!

+## 🎮 How It Works

+1. **Register & Login** — Create an account or log in from the main menu
+2. **Choose Your Map** — Select from 3 difficulty levels: Easy, Medium, or Hard
+3. **Build & Defend** — Place towers strategically to stop incoming enemy waves
+4. **Climb the Leaderboard** — Your best scores are saved and displayed on the High Score board

-## 🎮 Features
+## ✨ Features

+- **User Authentication** — Register and login system to track individual player progress
+- **3 Difficulty Maps**
+  - 🟢 **Easy** — More starting gold, weaker enemies — great for learning the ropes
+  - 🟡 **Medium** — Balanced resources and enemy strength for a fair challenge
+  - 🔴 **Hard** — Limited gold, tougher enemies — only for the brave
-- **Multiple Tower Types** — Choose from various towers, each with unique stats and abilities
+- **Multiple Tower Types** — Various towers with unique stats and abilities
-- **Diverse Enemies** — Face different enemy types with varying speed, health, and behavior
+- **Diverse Enemies** — Different enemy types with varying speed, health, and behavior
 - **Wave System** — Survive increasingly difficult waves of enemies
-- **Resource Management** — Earn and spend currency wisely to build and upgrade your defenses
+- **Resource Management** — Earn and spend currency wisely to build and upgrade defenses
+- **High Score Leaderboard** — Top scores displayed on the main screen — see how you rank against other players

 ## 🛠️ Tech Stack